doubleSlashde/plantuml2drawio/README.md

       signtool sign /tr http://timestamp.digicert.com /td SHA256 /fd SHA256 /a "dist\p2dapp.exe"
    ```

-   - The `--onefile` flag bundles all dependencies into a single executable.
-   - The `--noconsole` flag prevents the console window from appearing, which is ideal for GUI applications built with tkinter.
-(Omit this flag if you need the console for debugging.)

 3. **Verifying the Build**
    After the process completes, you will find the executable in the `dist` directory.
 Test the executable on your system to ensure it works as expected.